 Cattle egret

-They are true friends of large animals and are seen near elephants, giraffes, wildebeests, buffalo, cattle, and many others.
+They are true friends of large animals and are seen near elephants, giraffes, wildebeest, buffalo, cattle, and many others.
 They feed on parasites, especially ticks.
 Farmers value Cattle egrets near their farm animals as they can considerably reduce tick populations and benefit the health of their stock.

 Oxpecker